allainclair/py-http-packages/README.md

-# py-http-packages
+# Python HTTP packages comparison

-Python HTTP packages comparison
+There are alternatives to making HTTP calls.
+Here, we make a simple comparison among some approaches.

 ## Instructions